segment-boneyard/khaos-node/Readme.md

 ## Usage

-    $ khaos segmentio/khaos-node my-project

-Or you can save it locally with:
+Save the template locally with:

     $ khaos --save segmentio/khaos-node node

+And then create a new project with:

     $ khaos node my-project

 ## License